 I’ve inherited a previously loved but now wild garden.
 Before I begin to nurture new growth, first the space must be transformed so it is ready for seeds to be sown.
 I hope to grow bounteous vegetables, attract bees (and birds) and create a relaxing little nature escape nestled in urban life. … More Sowing Seeds of Change: Our Time to Flourish

 How have you interacted with nature lately?
 On my recent Christmas holiday in New Zealand, nature encounters abounded, reminding me of nature’s wonder, power and fragility and how integral to our lives it is. … More Holiday Nature Encounters

 With eight months of rain a year, Ranong has fortuitous growing conditions.
 I decided to try and photograph some of these ‘gardens’ to demonstrate the ways people actively try to incorporate nature into urban living. … More Gardens of Ranong: A Photographic Exploration

 Does swimming at the beach, bird watching, camping on a mountain side or going for a bush walk affect our behaviour?
-Could there be a connection between climbing trees and the likelihood that someone would consider taking action to reduce their ecological footprint?

 Children are spending less time in nature than ever before, becoming more sedentary and not having opportunities to intimately interact with nature.
 Spending time in nature is important for everyone, especially children.
 It’s also critical if we want to cultivate ecologically minded citizens who respect nature and understand the necessity for both protecting and enhancing it. … More The Importance of Nature Play